avenirs-esr/avenirs-dsav/src/components/interaction/buttons/AvButton/AvButton.md

 The `AvButton` is an interaction element with an interface enabling the user to perform an action.

 The `AvButton` is an elegant, reusable Vue component designed to simplify the creation of custom buttons.
-It features adjustable sizes, an optional icon and a click manager.
+It features adjustable sizes (small and default), an optional icon and a click manager.
 It's easy to use, with the flexibility to adapt to different contexts.

 The button only allow three variants (`DEFAULT` without border, `OUTLINED` with border and `FLAT` with filled background and border) and two themes (`PRIMARY` blue and `SECONDARY` grey).